 11 Best Allergy Friendly Meals Around Carson City

-Guest Post Written By Shelby Holte
+By local writer Shelby Holte

 We’ve all been in this situation: Your family or group is deciding where to eat and you’re panicking, knowing that you’ve got a food sensitivity and wondering if you’ll be able to order anything at the restaurant.
 Or how about this one: Every single date night is the same because that one meal from that one place doesn’t upset your stomach and there’s no use risking it on a beautiful evening.
 Either way, I see you.